elastic/apm-agent-python/docs/release-notes/breaking-changes.md

 # Elastic APM Python Agent breaking changes [elastic-apm-python-agent-breaking-changes]
 Before you upgrade, carefully review the Elastic APM RPython Agent breaking changes and take the necessary steps to mitigate any issues.

-To learn how to upgrade, check out <uprade docs>.
+% To learn how to upgrade, check out <upgrade docs>.

 % ## Next version [elastic-apm-python-agent-nextversion-breaking-changes]
 % **Release date:** Month day, year